peytongaudet/Week1/index.md

 ## Programming Life

-As a programmer, my expereince mainly comes from my coursework.
-I have expereince in:
+As a programmer, I have accrued practical experience through many years of coding.
+I have a good understanding of:

 - Python
 - Java